Review and road test of the BMW 2 Series Convertible

 As before, the electrically operated folding soft top lowers or raises in just 20 seconds at the touch of a button and can be carried out at speeds of just over 30mph.
 Once folded, the soft top disappears fully into the boot and luggage capacity is rated at a fairly generous 335-litres, making it the largest boot in its class.
 A through-loading system is optionally available to increase versatility.

-Exterior updates to this revised version include piercing LED headlights that come as standard, complete with hallmark four corona ring LED daytime running lights.
-All models gain enlarged kidney grilles with a more prominent chrome surround.
-In addition, all standard range variants get LED front fog lights as standard and offer a re-designed front bumper with a smarter air-intake design.
-At the rear, smarter LED tail lights with redesigned LED light bars now feature, while 'Sport' models get a re-styled bumper with sculpted design and high-gloss black trim.
+Piercing LED headlights come as standard, complete with hallmark four corona ring LED daytime running lights.
+All models feature a large front kidney grille with a prominent chrome surround.
+In addition, all standard range variants get LED front fog lights as standard and offer a front bumper with a smart air-intake design.
+At the rear, smart LED tail lights with LED light bars feature, while 'Sport' models get a smarter bumper with sculpted design and high-gloss black trim.
 As for the interior updates, well, there's a re-designed instrument panel, plus a smarter centre console with a sliding cup holder cover and pearl chrome accents.
 On M Sport and M240i models, the instrument cluster features a Black Optic display with 3D effect dials - an option with other variants in the line-up.

 BMW's much-improved iDrive system features in the cabin and delivers the latest-generation iDrive software on the standard BMW Navigation and BMW Professional Navigation set-ups.
-The large 8.8-inch screen on the latter navigation system is also equipped with BMW Touch Control for the first time, offering drivers the choice of iDrive with Touch pad, voice control and touchscreen to interact with the system.
+The large 8.8-inch screen on the latter navigation system is also equipped with BMW Touch Control, offering drivers the choice of iDrive with Touch pad, voice control and touchscreen to interact with the system.

 Market and Model

-Prices start at around £27,500 for the 218i, with the 218d variant pitching it at just under £30,000.
-The competition in this sector has become a bit hotter of late, with Audi launching a vastly improved version of its A3 Convertible.
+Prices start at around £30,000 for the 218i, with the 218d variant pitching it at just under £33,000.
+The competition in this sector has become a bit hotter in recent years, with Audi launching more competitive versions of its A3 Convertible.
 The BMW is cut from slightly different cloth, offering more of an enthusiast focus - but is this really quite such a factor in the drop top market?
 Buyers here are probably less interested in the details of the suspension and 0-62 times and more in the stying, the hood operation and the effectiveness of the air con and stereo.
 Suddenly BMW's clear advantage is eroded more than just a tad.

 Most models are available in Sport, Luxury and M Sport trim, while the 230i is offered in M Sport only and the M240i has its own unique specification.
 SE models are also offered.
 Standard specification on all models is comprehensive and includes alloy wheels, automatic air conditioning, Drive Performance Control, Keyless go, a Sport instrument cluster, dual dark chrome exhaust tailpipes for 220i and 220d Sport models, Sports seats and a Sport multi-function leather steering wheel.
 The top M240i gets 18-inch double-spoke alloy wheels, Ferric Grey air blades and mirror caps, dual-zone air conditioning, Dakota leather upholstery, Extended Lighting and Storage, M Sport suspension and braking, an M rear spoiler and M logos on the wings.